3-O-Methyldopa

 3-O-Methyldopa (3-OMD) is one of the most important metabolites of L-DOPA, a drug used in the treatment of the Parkinson's disease.

 3-O-methyldopa is produced by the methylation of L-DOPA by the enzyme catechol-O-methyltransferase.
 The necessary cofactor for this enzymatic reaction is s-adenosyl methionine (SAM).
 Its half-life (approximately 15 hours) is longer than L-DOPA's half-life, which is about one hour.
 This means that it is accumulated in the plasma and the brain of chronic L-DOPA therapy patients such as people suffering from Parkinson's disease.

 3-OMD is often elevated in the plasma and cerebrospinal fluid of Parkinson's disease patients taking L-DOPA.
+It's serum levels are also elevated in patients with AADC deficit, making it a useful marker for screening of this disease.

 Effects

 Recent studies suggest that 3-OMD has some effects on the chronic treatment of L-DOPA.
 There are some evidences about it: